 Tuberculosis (TB) is a bacterial disease that mainly affects the lungs.
 It is caused by the bacteria Mycobacteria tuberculosis and is spread through airborne droplets from an infected person.
 Before the discovery of certain antibiotic drugs in the 1940s, TB was the leading cause of death in the United States.
 Even though TB is not as common as it once was in the U.S., there has been a resurgence in recent years due to HIV, AIDS, and the spread of drug-resistant forms of TB.
 It is still a major health problem throughout the world, especially in poor countries.
-Up to one third of the world's population may be infected with TB, though the infection may not be active.

 Signs and Symptoms

 If you have been exposed to TB, you may be infected but have no symptoms and not be contagious.
-Between 20 - 30% of people exposed to a person with active TB become infected.
+Between 20 to 30% of people exposed to a person with active TB become infected.
 For that reason, doctors usually distinguish between infection (or a positive TB test) and an active infection.
 After you are infected, your immune system will attack the bacteria.
 Your body may kill all the bacteria, the bacteria may remain in your body but not cause an active infection, or you may develop the disease.
 TB can affect other areas of your body outside of the lungs, but lung infection is most common.
 Typically, TB bacteria that grow in the lungs may cause:

 - Mild fever